Consistency is Key: The Beginner’s Guide to Predictive Technical Interviews

-For example, I’ve seen good candidates rejected from a Java developer role after not answering the following question properly: “given the (x, y, z) coordinates of four points, determine if they all lie in a single plain.”
+For example, I’ve seen good candidates rejected from a Java developer role after not answering the following question properly: “given the (x, y, z) coordinates of four points, determine if they all lie in a single plane.”
 This might be relevant to a few game designers, but not a typical back-end developer.

 Be rigorous in the process of determining which questions and criteria are truly relevant to the role you’re hiring for.
 Those that are irrelevant could cause you to reject an otherwise amazing candidate.

 Communication during the interview matters just as much as asking the right questions.